-About 80 percent of cases of traveller's tummy are caused by bacterial infection, of which E. coli is the most common (the rest are caused by viruses and protozoa).
+Most cases of traveller's tummy are caused by bacterial infection, of which E. coli is the most common (the rest are caused by viruses and protozoa) (iii).
 Symptoms may only last a few days, but may last longer, especially if you have a higher risk of getting traveller's tummy (older people, young children and people with certain health problems are in the high-risk group).

 The good news is you can reduce your risk by taking some simple precautions, including the following:

 Only drink sealed bottled water with an intact seal, choosing carbonated drinks whenever you're in doubt.
 Alternatively, use recently boiled and cooled water for drinking and brushing your teeth.
 Also avoid ice, as it's unlikely to have been made from safe water, and try not to swallow any water while swimming.

 Only eat food that's been thoroughly cooked and is very hot, especially meat, fish and poultry.
 Avoid eating raw fruits and vegetables unless you're certain they've been peeled responsibly (ideally by yourself).
 Also avoid green salads, unless they have been washed with safe water.
 An increased risk of diarrhoea is associated with unpasteurised milk and dairy products, so only eat pasteurised milk, cheese and yoghurt.

 Try to main good hygiene throughout your journey by washing your hands after each visit to the toilet and before preparing or eating food (remember to pack some hand sanitising wipes or gel if you're going to a destination that may not have any hand-washing facilities).